Kentucky Derby Betting Guide

 How To Use TVG’s Kentucky Derby Offer

-With the TVG offer, we can benefit from less risk as a downside due to the risk-free bet that’s being offered, so this is a time we might want to look at a long shot of a wager, which means going a little further down the odds board.
-If we were to bet the favorite using TVG’s risk-free bet off, though, we’d want to bet him to win because we’ll receive a higher payout than if we included placing or showing in the wager.
+With the TVG offer, we can benefit from less risk as a downside due to the insurance bet that’s being offered, so this is a time we might want to look at a long shot of a wager, which means going a little further down the odds board.
+Before you head to the window, make sure you know what you are betting.
+If we were to bet the favorite using TVG’s insurance bet off, though, we’d want to bet him to win because we’ll receive a higher payout than if we included placing or showing in the wager.

-When offered a risk-free bet, we’re looking to wager on longer shots because we always have the fall-back option of getting a risk-free wager credit that we can hopefully make up our loss on while shooting for some upside.
+When offered an insurance bet, we’re looking to wager on longer shots because we always have the fall-back option of getting a insurance wager credit that we can hopefully make up our loss on while shooting for some upside.

 We really like one horse that isn’t the favorite and is around 10-to-1 odds.
 The performance potential of this horse coupled with the payout we could receive if the horse wins is very attractive.